juanuranidev/ToDoList/README.md

 # Features
 Add a to do item<br>
 Delete a to do item<br>
-Complete a to do item
+Complete a to do item<br>
+Items are stored in localStorage

 # Libraries
 **SASS for styles 1.49.7**<br>